-If your child has an external ear infection, he might complain of a painful or itchy ear.
+If your child has an external ear infection, they might have a painful or itchy ear.
 Younger children might spend a lot of time scratching their ears.

 The ear usually feels blocked, and your child might have trouble hearing.
 Chewing can sometimes make the pain worse.

 Sometimes there can be bleeding or even discharge from the infected ear.
-Your child might also have painful, swollen lymph glands around her ear and neck.
+Your child might also have painful, swollen lymph nodes around their ear and neck.

-- your child is generally unwell, has a fever or is vomiting
+- is generally unwell, has a fever or is vomiting

 Treatment for external ear infection

-For mild external ear infections, your doctor might prescribe ear drops for your child.
-These usually have a combination of steroids and antibiotics in them.
-Your child should use these for several days before you get his ear checked again.
+For mild external ear infections, your GP might prescribe ear drops for your child.
+These usually have a combination of corticosteroids and antibiotics in them.
+Some also include an antifungal treatment.
+Your child should use these for several days before you get their ear checked again.

-For more severe external ear infections, your doctor might insert a small length of gauze, called a wick, into your child’s ear.
-The wick is soaked in a solution of antibiotics and steroids.
+For more severe external ear infections, your GP might insert a small length of gauze, called a wick, into your child’s ear.
+The wick is soaked in a solution of antibiotics and corticosteroids.

-You can use paracetamol in recommended doses if your child is in pain.
+You can use paracetamol or ibuprofen in recommended doses if your child is in pain.